wormhole-foundation/xdapp-book/src/wormhole/6_relayers.md

 # Relayers

+All simple cross-chain processes on Wormhole essentially boil down to a three step process:

+1. Perform an action on chain A.
+2. Retrieve the resulting VAA from the Guardian Network.
+3. Perform an action on chain B using the VAA.

-Relayers are a major part of the Wormhole Ecosystem.
-Where the Guardian Network is effectively the 'read' portion of interoperability, relayers are the 'write' portion.
+Relayers play a key role in the final step of the process -- they can be thought of as the 'write' portion of interoperability, complementing the 'read' portion that Guardians provide.

 The definition of a _Relayer_ in the context of Wormhole is: Any process which delivers VAAs to a destination.